2014 Pacific typhoon season: Typhoon Vongfong (Ompong)

 On October 2, the JMA started to monitor a tropical depression that had developed over in the Marshall Islands.
 During the next day, it was deemed as 19W by the JTWC, and was upgraded to Tropical Storm Vongfong a few hours later.
 Due to a strong outflow, Vongfong intensified into a minimal typhoon as it affected the Mariana Islands.
 During the next day, Vongfong entered an area of favorable environments where it allowed the system to undergo a phase of rapid deepening, and as a result, it was upgraded to a Category 3 typhoon by the JTWC later that day on October 7.
 Late on October 7, PAGASA declared that Vongfong had entered their area of responsibility, and named it Ompong.
 On October 8, Vongfong explosively intensified from a Category 3 to a Category 5 super typhoon, where it peaked with winds of 215 km/h and a minimum pressure of 900 hPa, making Vongfong the most powerful tropical cyclone of 2014, and the most intense since Typhoon Haiyan.
 Although Vongfong maintained its intensity, the typhoon undergo an eyewall replacement cycle and this made Vongfong to weaken late the next day.
 On October 10, the JTWC downgraded Vongfong to a category 3 typhoon, as its convection started to weakened slightly.
 This also made the system weakened to a category 2 typhoon early on October 11, and passed by the island of Okinawa.
 Vongfong made landfall over southwestern Japan on October 13, just as both agencies downgraded it to a strong tropical storm, though the JTWC issued its final warning a few hours later.
 Dry air surrounded to southern periphery of Vongfong as the JMA issued its final advisory early on October 14.
 Vongfong's extratropical remnants exited basin early on October 16, and fully dissipated a day later.

+According to the NDRRMC, 4 people were killed due to heavy flooding as of October 18.
+Damages were estimated at PhP62.6 million (US$1.4 million).
+In Japan, it simply called as “Typhoon No. 19” (台風第19号), left some devastation throughout the country.
+On October 13, a 90-year-old man was found dead in an irrigation channel in Yazu, Tottori, as well as a 72-year-old man in Shikokuchūō, Ehime, who drowned after driving his light truck into a pond.
+One man went missing after three people were swept into water at the port of Chichibu, Saitama on October 12; he was confirmed dead later.
+Moreover, Vongfong also injured at least 96 people in the 23 prefectures of Japan.
+33 people in Okinawa were injured, including a 9-year-old girl in Naha and a male in his 20s in Itoman with their fingers sandwiched between doors.
+14 people in Hyōgo were injured, including a 56-year-old female in Kobe getting fractured by strong winds when riding a bicycle.
+Agriculture damages in Japan were calculated at ¥11.9 billion (US$111 million), including ¥865 million (US$8.03 million) from Okinawa.